Blecki/dwarfcorp/README.md

 ## Project Structure
 There are several projects under the main folder:

 * **DwarfCorpCore** contains the core source code of the game, and is intended to be more-or-less platform independent.
+This is **not to be compiled.**
 * **DwarfCorpXNA** contains source code for XNA builds of the game.
 Most source files here should just be symbolic links to **DwarfCorpCore**.
 * **DwarfCorpFNA** Contains source code for the FNA build.
 Most of the files in here are symbolic links to **DwarfCorpCore** in a flat directory structure.
 * **DwarfCorpContent** Contains images, sounds, music, and content configuration files for DwarfCorp.
 Most assets in this content project may not be redistributed.